 In 1989, he served as pastor of Mebane Chapel United Holy Church in Hillsboro, North Carolina.
 Again, a vision was given to build an educational facility and fellowship hall.
 He used his knowledge once again to aid in the completion of this vision.
 In 1998, God again spoke to Pastor Robertson to erect a new sanctuary and facility for Monument of Faith.
 He spent countless hours allowing the voice of God to lead him in the actual design and drawing of this edifice.
 When an architect was hired, the layout and design had been completed.

 Phase I of this Building Program was without a doubt an act of faith.
 While the natural man looked at our motto: “Touching the Untouchable,” Pastor Robertson knew that the vision was given, and by faith it would be done.
-If any doubt had registered in the minds of anyone, we are confident it has been erased, as we truly see a masterpiece from our heavenly Father through our pastor.
+If any doubt had registered in the minds of anyone, we are confident it has been erased, as we truly see a masterpiece from our heavenly Father through our founding pastor's faith, life and legacy.

 While Hebrews Chapter eleven cannot be rewritten, we believe that our pastor has been inducted into the Hall of Faith and will continue to encourage those he meets to simply “have faith.”